 Washington was not an especially prolific writer, and his career in the comic book field was confined to the 1990s.
 But during that brief time period, he made a significant impact.
 With co-writer Dwayne McDuffie and artist John Paul Leon, he created Static for Milestone Media, which was published through DC Comics.
 Washington would write 18 issues of Static.
 Among his other credits were The Batman Chronicles and Extreme Justice for DC, as well as Ninjak for Valiant Comics.

 I first became familiar with Static when it was adapted into the very enjoyable animated series Static Shock, which debuted in 2000 and ran for four seasons.
-Several years later, the first four issues of Static were collected in a trade paperback, Static Shock: Rebirth of the Cool.
+Several years later, the first four issues of Static (along with a later miniseries) were collected in a trade paperback, Static Shock: Rebirth of the Cool.
 I bought that, and found it a great read.
 It is a real shame that DC did not publish any subsequent volumes.
 I’ve been meaning for some time to track down the back issues of Static, but it is something I never got around to.

 Washington also wrote a two part tale in 1995 for Valiant Comics’ entertaining Timewalker series.
 Timewalker featured the immortal Ivar Anni-Pada, a millennia-old being who traveled back and forth in time via portals called “time arcs,” having all manner of adventures.
 Washington’s story “Ashes of the Past” appeared in Timewalker #12-13.
 Ivar arrives in Tulsa, Oklahoma in 1921, where he attempts to prevent the lynching of an African American teenager who has been accused of assaulting a white woman.
 In contrast to many of the stories in the Timewalker series, it was a very serious, somber tale.
 Ivar, despite all his powers, is unable to stop a great tragedy from unfolding.